angular/angular/aio/content/guide/animations.md

   animate("{{ time }}" ])
 </code-example>

-Now, you can import the reusable `transAnimation` in your component class and reuse it using the `useAnimation()` method as shown below:
+In the above code snippet, `transAnimation` is made reusable by declaring it as an export variable.
+You can import the reusable `transAnimation` in your component class and reuse it using the `useAnimation()` method as shown below:

 <code-example hideCopy language="typescript">
 // inside of @Component.animations...